peterspr/dine-line/README.md

-# QueueEase - Restaurant Queuing System
+# DineLine - Restaurant Queuing System

-QueueEase is a modern and efficient restaurant queuing system that simplifies the dining experience for both customers and restaurant staff.
-With QueueEase, you can manage your restaurant's waiting list, estimate wait times, and provide customers with real-time updates on their table availability.
+DineLine is a modern and efficient restaurant queuing system that simplifies the dining experience for both customers and restaurant staff.
+With DineLine, you can manage your restaurant's waiting list, estimate wait times, and provide customers with real-time updates on their table availability.

 ## Features